-Indeed sources job postings for its organic job board through a variety of means, including receiving jobs through a live feed from platforms like Hireology.
+Job boards source job postings for their organic job board through a variety of means, including receiving jobs through a live feed from platforms like Hireology.

-When we refer to organic visibility, it means that a job posting is “ranked solely by relevance or date” in an Indeed.com website visitor’s job search results.
+When we refer to organic visibility, it means that a job posting is “ranked solely by relevance or date” in a website visitor’s job search results.
 As newer or more relevant jobs are added, older posts will ultimately rank lower in search results over time.
+Indeed's quality guidelines are a good 'best practice' to follow that will help get your job picked up across many different sites.

 Organic Visibility and Search Quality